 - More internal employees to handle the increase in admin and paperwork

 - More money to pay the extra contractors

 Without these in place, you will struggle to balance the increased workload, which could result in a negative experience for your candidates and clients.
 Failing to meet a brief and not selling a role or a candidate can drive both away, reducing your business.

 This can also affect your own team.
 Recruitment is a target-driven industry, and not meeting them can be demoralising.
 If they do not feel they are receiving the support and income to successfully do more work, your top billers may start to look elsewhere.

 You’re Borrowing from Different Budgets

-To make ends meet, pay your contractors and internal staff and cover any other business outgoings, you may find yourself moving money about between budgets.
+To pay your contractors, internal staff and cover any other business outgoings, you may find yourself moving money about between budgets.
 Whilst this may fix things in the short-term, constantly juggling your budgets is stressful, hard work and time-consuming.

 The amount of effort put into working out which budget needs more and which can be cut from month-to-month, could (and should) be used elsewhere.
 Your time and energy is much better spent elsewhere.